-All dermatologists must complete a Doctor of Medicine (MD) degree before they are able to practice.
-Students must then enter a special dermatology program that includes a residency.
+Clinical training also forms a major portion of post-doctoral residency programs.
+Dermatologists should be comfortable diagnosing diseases and treating patients before practicing full-time.
+Students must then enter a special dermatology program that includes a residency lasting three to four years.
 Those with academic or research ambitions may eventually pursue additional doctoral degrees.

 Doctor of Medicine